puppetlabs/puppet-docs/source/puppet/6.0/man/config.md

 <p>The three most commonly used sections are 'main', 'master', and 'agent'.
 'Main' is the default, and is used by all Puppet applications.
-Other sections can override 'main' values for specific applications --- the 'master' section affects puppet master and puppet cert, and the 'agent' section affects puppet agent.</p>
+Other sections can override 'main' values for specific applications --- the 'master' section affects Puppet Server, and the 'agent' section affects puppet agent.</p>

 <p>Less commonly used is the 'user' section, which affects puppet apply.
 Any